This site uses technical (necessary) and analytics cookies.

 Appointments must be booked through the Prenot@Mi portal no earlier than six (6) months before the passport expiration date, with sufficient advance notice.
 Waiting times may be longer before summer and major holidays.

 The passport application for a minor must be accompanied by the consent of both parents/legal guardians.
-If one of them is not present on the appointment day, an official consent document is required.
+If one of the parents is not present on the day of the appointment with the Chancellery, an official consent form is required.

 In cases where one parent or legal guardian refuses to grant consent for the minor’s passport issuance, the other parent can request the intervention of the Consul as a guardian (Articles 33 and 34 of Legislative Decree 71/2011).